kimzuni/longvinter-docker-server/docs/en/README.md

       - ./data:/data
 ```

-After you finish setting up, you must run the `docker compose up -d` command where the `docker-compose.yml` file is located.

 ### Docker Run

 You can also use the command `docker run` instead of `docker compose`. the server runs as soon as you run the command below.

 ```bash